 What types of things should you be discussing as co-parents?
 Anything that has to do with the health and well-being of your children.

-It is helpful to schedule regular parenting nights to discuss your children’s progress together if your relationship allows.
+It is helpful to schedule regular parenting conversations to discuss your children’s progress together if your relationship allows.
 Electronic communication is an option if the relationship between parents who live in different areas or have busy schedules.

 is an easy way to keep organized, documented records of all decisions made about the children.